alecmuffett/onion-dv-certificate-proposal/draft-muffett-same-origin-onion-certificates.md

 1. A SOOC Certificate is a properly formatted DV or EV TLS certificate, per the browser's concept of web standards
-1. where the certificate, if the browser were to trust the certificate's trust chain, would otherwise be fully valid and trusted
+1. where the certificate, if the browser were to trust the certificate's trust chain, would otherwise be a fully valid and trusted certificate
-1. where the certificate, if it has a basicConstraints extension, that extension must only be CA:FALSE
+1. where the certificate, if it has a basicConstraints extension, that extension **MUST** only be CA:FALSE
-1. where the certificate, if it has a commonName, that commonName must be the baseDomain as defined above
+1. where the certificate, if it has a commonName, that commonName **MUST** be equal to the baseDomain as defined above
-1. where the certificate, if it has subjectAlternativeNames, those subjectAlternativeNames must all be of type dNSname, must all be of valid DV format (wildcards permitted) and must have the baseDomain as the rightmost two labels.
+1. where the certificate, if it has subjectAlternativeNames, those subjectAlternativeNames **MUST** all be of type dNSname, **MUST** all be of valid DV format (wildcards permitted) and each of which **MUST** have the baseDomain as the rightmost two labels.
-1. where the certificate, if it cites any subjectAlternativeNames or other regisitrable domains, all of those subjectAlternativeNames or other registrable domains must have the baseDomain as the rightmost two labels.
+1. where the certificate, if it cites any subjectAlternativeNames or other regisitrable domains, all of those subjectAlternativeNames or other registrable domains **MUST** have the baseDomain as the rightmost two labels.

-If all of these contstraints are satisfied, this certificate is a valid SOOC certificate.
+If all of these contstraints are satisfied, the certificate is a valid SOOC certificate.

 # SOOC Example Protocol